MTES-MCT/camino-ui/contributing.md

 git pull --rebase upstream master
 ```

 **This can result in conflicts** and this is normal.
 Fixing them is part of the process.
-To avoid conflicts, **warn your collegues so you don't work on the same files**.
+To avoid conflicts, **warn your co-workers so you don't work on the same files**.

 ### 4. Push your changes to your remote